rockharbor/core/README.md

 # CORE

-CORE is in-depth church member and event management software.
+CORE is in-depth church member and event management software built on [CakePHP][1].

 ## Features